kirtithorat/carrierwave-crop/README.md

 ## Installation

+Install the latest stable release:

+    $[sudo] gem install carrierwave

-Add this line to your application's Gemfile:
+In Rails, add it to your Gemfile:

     gem 'carrierwave-crop'